By Alison Patton

-“Dear Divorce Doc, What would you do if you were starting a divorce?”
+“Dear Alison, What would you do if you were starting a divorce?”

 As a divorce lawyer, this is one of the most frequent questions I get.
 I’ve seen the good, the bad and everything in between.
 How you start your divorce will definitely influence the tone and outcome of your entire case.
-The biggest mistake you can make is turning everything over to an attorney, to the court or to a mediator without first figuring out what you really want – and not just what you want financially, but also what you want personally and emotionally for you and your children.
+The biggest mistake you can make is turning everything over to an attorney without first figuring out what you really want – and not just what you want financially, but also what you want personally and emotionally for you and your children.

 Step 1 – Educating Yourself about Divorce

 Divorce is like moving to a foreign country.
 Prepare yourself by learning the language and understanding how the divorce system works.
 This knowledge will put you in the driver’s seat and allow you to make better choices.

 To get started:

 - Speak with friends and family members who have been through divorce to get practical information.
 Ask them what they did right and what they wish they had done differently.
 (Be discerning, however, of those who had nasty divorces and are still angry.
 Their advice might be tainted from their own experience.)

 - Use the internet to get information.
 First, go to the website for your county Superior Court and read everything listed under Family Law.
 You can learn a lot from this site.
 Secondly, google “divorce” and the name of your state, and you’ll find most of the larger divorce sites on the internet.
 These sites contain articles and often have information about each state’s divorce laws.
 I wouldn’t recommend buying anything from these sites unless you’ve fully checked it out or had a friend refer you, but it can be useful to read the free information and articles.
 (Also, be sure to verify any legal information with a family lawyer before acting on it—as with any topic online, there is wrong information out there too.)